Would you drive 20 minutes out of your way to save $5 on a $15 calculator?

 Would you drive the same distance to save $5 on a $125 leather jacket?

-According to research from Richard Thaler at University of Chicago, 68% of respondents would drive to get the calculator but only 29% for the leather jacket.
+According to research from Richard Thaler, 68% of respondents would drive to get the calculator but only 29% for the leather jacket.
 On the surface, this result is illogical – the savings is the same ($5) in both cases.
 The decision seems to be based on the inherent concept of getting a deal.
 One third off of an inexpensive calculator is a more powerful motivator than 4% of a leather jacket.

 People mentally create spending accounts with implied budgets for activities like entertainment, food, travel, and clothing.
 If they feel like they’ve overspent in one category, they will delay needed purchases in that specific category – even though they still spend on other items.
 A Princeton study showed this effect by asking participants to react to the following scenarios: